jordanjosephc1502/ep10-freedom-project/plan.md

--get all my context/part a/part b
+gather all my info
--start coding and adding my info
+start looking at my wireframe too see where imma put it